amauran/project-giskard/README.md

 Anne learns Robot Framework ^_^

 This project covers what I have learned about Robot Framework.
-Prior to this my only experience in programming was completing a basic course of Python, which helped in understanding a bit more about how programming languages work.
+Prior to this my experience in programming was completing a basic course of Python, which helped in understanding a bit more about how programming languages work.

 The [Portfolio](https://github.com/amauran/project-giskard/tree/main/Portfolio) contains the results of my learning so far, but hopefully the journey has only just begun :)